Prepare to Be Wrong

-Prepare to Be Wrong is an EP by Straylight Run, released on October 4, 2005 by Victory Records.
+Prepare to Be Wrong is an extended play (EP) by Straylight Run, released on October 4, 2005 by Victory Records.
 The song "It Never Gets Easier" was originally titled "Costello".

 Release

 "Hands in the Sky (Big Shot)" was released to radio on October 25, 2005.
 In October and November, the band supported Simple Plan.
 The band supported Motion City Soundtrack on the mtvU Campus Invasion tour in April 2006.
 In May, the band toured Australia alongside Matchbook Romance.